L-u-k-e/Terrain-Generator/README.md

 	Flatness Significance:
 		When feeding x/y value pairs into the noise function, they are each divided by the value of the flatness first.
 As the name implies, upping the flatness value "flattens out" the terrain.
+This is because upping the flatness (divisor) causes the points you end up sampling to be closer together.

 	Point-spread Up:    U (uppercase)
 	Point-spread Down:  u (lowercase)
 	Point-spread Significance:
 		Point spread is the distance between vertices.
+This doesn't affect the output of the noise function.
+However, it has a significant impact on the final result.

 	Min-Range Up:   Y (uppercase)